Rakshith-Manandi/text-to-image-using-GAN/README.md

 - `save_path` : Path for saving the models and results
 - `pre_trained_disc` : Discriminator pre-tranined model path used for intializing training or continuing from a checkpoint.
 - `pre_trained_gen` Generator pre-tranined model path used for intializing training or continuing from a checkpoint.
-- `cls`: Boolean flag to whether train with cls algorithms or not.
+- `cls`: Boolean flag to indicate whether to train with cls algorithms or not.

 ## Demo